- The Fiscal

 - What You

-The debt limit refers to the maximum amount of debt that the Treasury can issue to the public and to internal government accounts.
+The debt ceiling refers to the maximum amount of debt that the Treasury can issue to the public and to internal government accounts.
 It does not authorize new outlays; rather, it sets a limit on borrowing to pay for spending that Congress and the President have already approved.

-On December 16, 2021, policymakers raised the debt limit to $31.4 trillion.
+On December 16, 2021, policymakers raised the debt ceiling to $31.4 trillion.
 On January 19, 2023, the federal government hit that limit.
 At that point, the Treasury began using “extraordinary measures” to create space for federal borrowing.
 Those measures, along with the Treasury’s existing cash balance and incoming tax revenues, can be used to keep the federal government from defaulting on its debt.
-However, such measures will only delay the breach of the debt limit by a few months — estimates for when the federal government would become unable to meet its obligations in full and on time, commonly known as the “X date,” range from early June to a few months after that.
+However, such measures will only delay the breach of the debt ceiling by a few months — estimates for when the federal government would become unable to meet its obligations in full and on time, commonly known as the “X date,” range from early June to a few months after that.

 Lawmakers have to act before extraordinary measures run out to avoid serious economic and budgetary consequences.
 If the Treasury runs out of extraordinary measures, it would only have incoming revenues at its disposal.
 Since the federal government is currently running a large deficit, incoming revenues will not be nearly sufficient to cover all payment obligations.
 Without the ability to close that gap through borrowing, Treasury would have to somehow determine when payments would be distributed for the wide range of government activities.

 Without an increase in the limit, worries about the government’s creditworthiness would ripple through global financial markets.
 Investors would likely demand a higher return on debt issued by the federal government.
 In turn, the government would have to pay more interest on its debt, which would create a further strain on future budgets.